henningte/ir/cran-comments.md

 This is a resubmission.
 In this version I have:

-addressed the note
+addressed the note that was returned by the check of my previous submission:

 ```
   Problems when formatting CITATION entries:
     partial match of 'url' to 'urldate'
 ```
-by removing the superfluous 'urldate' field.
+by removing the superfluous 'urldate' field in the CITATION file.

 ## R CMD check results